Colorado Ski Accident Lawyers

 If you are involved in a skiing crash with another rider, neither party should leave the accident scene before giving personal information to the ski patrol and to each other, and obtaining a copy of the ski patrol incident report.
 In many cases, riders could have insurance that will cover them for their fault.
 If the other person was at fault for the collision, contact Ramos Law and we will handle the rest!

 Learn more on our “Abide By Colorado Ski Laws” blog post.

 A fun day at the slopes can quickly turn ugly when accidents occur.
-The unfortunate reality is that catastrophic injury or death might be more common than you think, and they don’t only happen to beginners.
+The unfortunate reality is that catastrophic injury or death might be more common than you think, and it doesn’t only happen to beginners.

 According to the National Ski Area Association, the average person to die in a skiing accident in 2016 was an intermediate-advanced male skier between the ages of 21-30 years old who was involved in a collision on the slopes.